 Best Lightweight Hiking Shoes of 2026

-In 2025, the best lightweight hiking shoes are the
+In 2026, the best lightweight hiking shoes are the

-Disclosure: I have personally tested and reviewed each of these shoes.
+Disclosure: I have personally tested and reviewed each of these lightweight shoes.
 As always, Hiking Feet's recommendations are 100% independent and based on my extensive hiking experience and outdoor industry experience.
 Three of the lightweight hiking shoes on this list are new additions for 2025.

 ADIDAS TERREX FREE HIKER SL